soranoo/next-css-obfuscator/README.md

 (You may need to delete the `.next/cache` folder before running `npm run start` to make sure the obfuscation takes effect.
 And don't forget to `shift + F5` refresh the page.`)

 > [!WARNING]\
 > NEVER run `obfuscate-build` twice in a row.
-It may mess up the build files and obfuscation convertion table.
-You can remove the `classConversionJsonFolderPath`(default: `css-obfuscator`) folder to reset the convertion table.
+It may mess up the build files and the obfuscation conversion table.
+You can remove the `classConversionJsonFolderPath`(default: `css-obfuscator`) folder to reset the conversion table.

 > [!NOTE]\
-> For better development experience, it is recommanded to enable `refreshClassConversionJson` option in `next-css-obfuscator.config.cjs` and disable it in production.
+> For better development experience, it is recommended to enable `refreshClassConversionJson` option in `next-css-obfuscator.config.cjs` and disable it in production.

 For convenience, you may update your build script to: